Buy all ingredients right below the recipe

 - 1Preheat the oven to 160 °C.

-- 2Chop the onion coarsely.
+- 2Roughly chop the onion.
 Peel the garlic.
-Make a cut at the bone on the underside of each shank with a sharp knife and insert a clove of garlic into the cut.
-Rub salt thoroughly into the meat from all sides.
+Make an incision under the bone of each shank with a sharp knife and insert one clove of garlic into the cut.
+Thoroughly rub salt into the meat from all sides.
 Season the meat with freshly ground pepper.

-- 3Heat oil in a pot over high heat.
-Sear the shanks on all sides until golden brown and set aside.
-Reduce the heat to half, add 60 g of butter and onion to the pot, and sauté until golden brown, stirring frequently.
-Add peppercorns, bay leaves, tomato paste, and rosemary, and sauté everything for 1 minute while stirring constantly.
-Pour in the wine, bring it to a boil, stir, return the shanks to the pot, reduce the heat to half, and reduce the wine to half its original volume.
+- 3Heat the oil in a pot over high heat.
+Sear the shanks until golden brown on all sides and set aside.
+Reduce the heat by half, add 60 g of butter and the onion to the pot, and sauté until golden brown, stirring frequently.
+Add the peppercorns, bay leaves, tomato paste, and rosemary, and sauté for 1 minute, stirring constantly.
+Pour in the wine, bring it to a boil, stir, return the shanks to the pot, reduce the heat by half, and reduce the wine to half its original volume.

 - 4Add the remaining garlic and broth and bring to a boil.
 Cover the pot with a lid or aluminum foil and place it in the preheated oven.
 Bake for 2 hours or until the meat is completely tender.

-- 5Carefully remove the baked shanks from the pot and set them aside in a warm place.
-Skim the fat from the surface of the sauce with a ladle and discard it.
+- 5Carefully remove the cooked shanks from the pot and set them aside in a warm place.
+Skim off and discard the fat from the surface of the sauce with a ladle.
 Strain the sauce through a fine sieve into a clean pot.

-- 6Cut the carrot, celery, and parsley into 0.5 cm cubes and add them to the sauce in which the shanks were braised.
-Return the shanks to the pot and reduce the sauce over medium heat to a syrupy consistency.
-Baste the shanks frequently with the sauce.
-Remove from heat and gradually stir in the remaining chilled butter cut into cubes.
-Season the sauce with salt if necessary.
+- 6Dice the carrots, celery, and parsley into 0.5 cm cubes and add them to the sauce in which the shanks were braised.
+Return the shanks to the pot and reduce the sauce over medium heat to a syrup-like consistency.
+Frequently baste the shanks with the sauce.
+Remove from heat and gradually stir in the diced remaining chilled butter.
+Season the sauce with salt if needed.

 Roman Vaněk

-With Rohlik, we have put together a selection of the most popular recipes from my cookbooks and linked them with the right ingredients.
-Let us know how your dish turned out #rohlikchef
+Together with Rohlik, we've put together a selection of the most popular recipes from my cookbooks and paired them with the right ingredients.
+Let us know how your meal turned out #rohlikchef